run-ai/docs/docs/Administrator/Researcher-Setup/template-config.md

 !!!
 Notes
     * The template is denoted as the __default__ template with the annotation `runai/admin: "true"`
     * You can only have a single default template.
 If you set two, Run:AI will choose the first one.

+# Override rules

+* The User, when running `runai submit` always overrides the default template and a template specified with `--template`
-    * With Single value flags, the default template always overrides any  XXXX
+* The default template overrides any specified template.